masteranson/masteranson.github.io/Molecular-Dynamics.markdown

 <p align="center">
   <img width="auto" height="auto" src="/assets/photo420.jpg">
   <figcaption>A visualization of the model setup using `VMD`.
-Approximately 80000 ELBA coarsegrained water molecule was allowed to 'exist' for more than 4 million timesteps.</figcaption>
+Approximately 80000 ELBA coarse-grained water molecule was allowed to 'exist' for more than 4 million timesteps.</figcaption>
 </p>

 As with any computational studies model validation is critical, especially if any results were to be meaningfully interpreted.
 That is why we have choosen a well validated coarse grain water model,